What to Hide from Your Students: Attention-Guided Masked Image Modeling: Related Work

 Using transformers, MIM as a pretext task is proposed in BEiT~\cite{beit}, which maps the images to discrete patch tokens and recovers tokens for masked patches, according to a block-wise random strategy.
 Other than that, MIM methods use continuous representations: SimMIM~\cite{simmim} randomly masks large patches and predicts the corresponding pixels by direct regression; MAE~\cite{mae} randomly masks a large portion of patches and predicts the corresponding pixels using an autoencoder; MST~\cite{mst} masks low-attended patches and reconstructs the entire input with a decoder; iBOT~\cite{ibot} extends the self-distillation loss of DINO to dense features corresponding to block-wise masked patches.
-Here, we advocate masking of \emph{highly-attended} patches, in a sense the opposite of MST, and we exhibit this idea in the context of DINO and iBOT, by predicting the corresponding token embeddings, without decoder.
+Here, we advocate masking of \emph{highly-attended} patches, in a sense the opposite of MST, and we exhibit this idea in the context of DINO and iBOT.

 \paragraph{Regularization and Augmentation.}

 As the complexity of a task increases, networks with more and more parameters are introduced.
 But with increased representational power comes increased need for more data or risk of overfitting.
 Several regularization and data augmentation methods have been proposed in this direction~\cite{imagenet, verydeep, batch_normalization, dropout}, combined with standard supervised tasks.